 - Use ASP commands to modify database in Dreamweaver

 - Build a page that only authorized users can access

 - Securing folders in Coldfusion using Dreamweaver

 Use Fireworks and Dreamweaver for a streamlined workflow for editing, optimizing, and placing web graphics in HTML pages.

-This feature is not supported in Adobe Dreamweaver CC versions.
+The feature is not supported in Adobe Dreamweaver versions.